qfpl/growing-a-datepicker/blog/drafts/reflex/widget/growing-a-date-picker-2.md

 ## Just keep swimming...

-The date picker is progressing well and it's nice to see people interested in it so I hope I can make something useful.
-Next up is more dynamic and flexible styling capabilities for the list of days.
-As well is cleaning up the code and providing more useful comments and documentation on how one might actually use it.
+The date picker is progressing well and it's nice to see people interested in it.
+Next goal is proper testing, for both the widget side of things, and the underlying FRP implementation.
+The compositional design and robustness of FRP is excellent and provides an immense amount of confidence.
+But it is not the full story and I would like to know how to write tests for a Reflex widget, and Reflex in general.
+Also, I **must** write some documentation.